myyang/django-pb-model/README.rst

 Same as previous section, we assume m2m field is repeated value in protobuf.
-By default, **NO** operation is performed, which means you may query current relation if your coverted django model instance has a valid PK.
+By default, **NO** operation is performed, which means you may query current relation if your coverted django model instance has a valid primary key.

 If you want to modify your database while converting on-the-fly, overwrite logics such as: